Home prices are dropping in some regions of the U.S. Here's where.

 Cities where prices are rising

-Housing markets in cities in Northeast and Midwest remain squeezed, according to Krimmel, due to "sticky high" prices, and tight inventory, said Krimmel.
-Other contributing factors include stricter zoning and land use regulation laws that making building new houses more difficult, he said.
+Housing markets in cities in Northeast and Midwest remain squeezed due to "sticky high" prices and tight inventory, said Krimmel.
+Other contributing factors include stricter zoning and land use regulation laws that make building new houses more difficult, he said.

 In New York, for example, median listing prices have climbed roughly 16% since 2022, according to the report.
-Median listing prices in Milwaukee increased 26%.
+Meanwhile, median listing prices in Milwaukee increased 26%.

 Furthermore, the number of active listings per month in the Northeast is still 50% below pre-pandemic levels, according to Krimmel.
 The number of active listings in the Midwest is down 40%, pointing to an inventory shortage in both regions, he said.